Vertex Features for Neural Global Illumination: Related Work

 \paragraph{Network Encoding} Research has also found that input encoding plays a crucial role in network performance.
 Early methods, such as \cite{mildenhall2021nerf}, use frequency encoding to project the 3D coordinate inputs into a high-dimensional space using Fourier basis.
 Another set of approaches employs trainable encoding with multi-resolution spatial grids \cite{hadadan2021neural} or hash tables \cite{muller2022instant}.
 The trainable encoding technique reduces the burden on pure MLP methods, resulting in lower computational costs by keeping the MLP size sufficiently small \cite{takikawa2023compact}.
 However, the feature grid approach is inefficient as it allocates many features to empty space, while the scene surface scales in 2D.

 To address this inefficiency, feature-decomposition-based works such as \cite{fridovich2023k, cao2023hexplane, shao2023tensor4d} project the dense grid along one or more axes and combine the resulting lower-dimensional features, namely \textit{k-planes}.
 While these techniques ensure fewer parameters, they make the strong assumption that sparsity in the data can be well explained by axis-aligned projections, leaving the MLP to model the correlation of high dimensionalities.
 Another approach is learning the indexing function \cite{li2023compressing, takikawa2022variable}, where an index codebook holds the lookup indices into the feature codebook. \citet{takikawa2023compact} combine learned indexing with spatial hashing, arithmetically combining their indices.
+Additionally, some methods directly generate meshes from neural implicit fields and store features on them, yielding a compact representation that supports both reconstruction and deformation \cite{neumesh, mahajan2024meshFeat}.

 If the surface of interest is known a priori, compact structures such as octrees \cite{takikawa2021neural} or sparse grids \cite{chabra2020deep, peng2020convolutional} can be used to cull away unused features.
 However, these methods primarily work on neural SDF representations for a single object and are not scalable for rendering complex indoor scenes.
 In this work, we propose a neural vertex feature representation that captures scene spatial features better and is better suited for rendering tasks.